 In the simplest case, you can select the desired format via the drop-down menu.
 The most common cases are available there: Currency contains a currency symbol, Number is a number without unit, Date is a date.
 The language abbreviation (EN or DE) tells us something about the details of the formatting and refers to the respective cultural area.
 DE has a € as currency symbol, a dot as thousand separator and a comma as decimal separator.
 In the EN culture, decimal separators and thousand separators are exactly the opposite.
 The same principle applies to the date.

 Of course, these standard formats only work if the input data of Peakboard is correctly recognized.

 If the standard formatting is not sufficient, or the input data is so unusual that it is not recognized, a custom format must be used.
 However, this happens very rarely.
 It can be assumed that 90% of all users will come with the standard formats.

-You can also simply copy what is entered there from the existing formats.
 Under the following link you will find a complete list of all format values that can be used:

 In this article is explained how to format date and time.